-One piece of the developer's plans that seems to be totally unnecessary is the road that he wants to build 30 feet behind the houses on Danube Drive, where my family and I live. .Not only does this seem unnecessarily close to my neighbors' and my homes and backyards, but it also is a poor decision from an environmental standpoint.
+One piece of the developer's plans that seems to be totally unnecessary is the road that he wants to build 30 feet behind the houses on Danube Drive, where my family and I live.
+Not only does this seem unnecessarily close to my neighbors' and my homes and backyards, but it also is a poor decision from an environmental standpoint.
 With the Coastal Prairie Grassland habitat on the property, it seems incredible that the developer will be allowed to build a 2,200 foot through the property parallel to an existing public street.
-It would make more sense to have his house accessed by provides a link between the two public lands.
+It would make more sense to have his house accessed by Danube Drive to Mesa Grande Road, rather than make a new road, paving over unique habitat.

+I assume that you are already informed of other issues concerning development of the Koch Property, including increased traffic on an already marginal Vienna Drive, parking issuer, and more.
+I hope that you are highly aware of how pivotal the Koch Propeny is, that Cabrillo College is in favor of its preservation, that it is in the Nisene Marks General Plan, and how it provides a link between the two public lands.
 This is an important piece of property for future public use.
 Please act with vision for the future.

-I assume that you are already informed of other issues concerning development of the Koch Property, including increased traffic on an already marginal Vienna Drive, parking issues, and more.
-I hope that you are highly aware of how pivotal the Koch Property is, that Cabrillo College is in favor of its preservation, that it is in the Nisene Marks General Plan, and how it